-The timer duration is controlled by the RegMelPeri value and the selected timer frequency in RegMelTim.
+The RegMelPeri value and the selected timer frequency in RegMelTim control the timer duration.
 The timer is counting down from its previously charged value until it reaches 0.
 On 0 the timer stops and generates an interrupt request.
 The buzzer frequency output is enabled after the next positive timer clock edge and remains enabled until the timer reaches 0.